Marie Baker

-Marie Baker (born 6 February 1954) is an Irish judge who has served as a Judge of the Supreme Court of Ireland since December 2019.
-She previously served as a Judge of the High Court from 2014 to 2018 and a Judge of the Court of Appeal from 2018 to 2019.
+Marie Baker (born 6 February 1954) is an Irish judge who served as a Judge of the Supreme Court from 2019 to 2024, a Judge of the Court of Appeal from 2018 to 2019, and a Judge of the High Court from 2014 to 2018.

 Early career

 Baker was educated at University College Cork, where she received BA, MA and BCL degrees.
 She later attended and studied at the King's Inns and became a barrister in 1984 and a senior counsel in 2004.
 Her practice predominantly focused on commercial law, conveyancing, family law and litigation.
 She specialised on cases involving the National Asset Management Agency towards the end of her career as a barrister.
 She was a member of the Study Group on Pre-nuptial Agreements, which reported to the Minister for Justice, Equality and Law Reform in 2007.
 She has previously acted as a part-time commissioner of the Law Reform Commission and lectured in several areas of law.